rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - File naming is consistent and descriptive.
 - The component hierarchy flows from `App.js` (top-level) into `pages/` and `components/`, making the routing and data flow easy to trace.
 - Common concerns such as navigation, state lifting, and user interactions are kept separate and clearly organized.
+- File and folder naming conventions follow standard practices (PascalCase for components, kebab-case for folders).
+- Inline comments are written to explain each logic block clearly.
+- Reusable components such as `RecipeCard` and `Navbar` help keep the UI modular and maintainable.

 ## 8. Testing and error handling
 - **Error handling**: Basic `try/catch` blocks and `.catch()` handlers are used for `fetch` requests.
 Error logs are shown in the console.